Top

 • Enrolled during open enrollment while ill

-Insurers often take a narrow view of what qualifies as active work.
+Insurers often apply a rigid and narrow interpretation of what qualifies as active work, even when the employee continued contributing to the employer.

-Group life insurance does not work that way.
+Group life insurance does not always operate that way.
 Insurers often argue that premium collection does not override eligibility requirements.
-They may refund premiums after denying the claim.
+After denying the claim, they may refund premiums and assert that coverage never existed.

-That refund does not mean the denial is correct.
+That refund does not mean the denial is legally correct.

 Many actively at work denials stem from employer mistakes, including: